Stages of labor

 What happens in the first stage of labor?

 The first stage of labor is the longest stage.
-It’s when you start to feel contractions that cause your cervix to dilate (open) and thin out (efface).
-This lets your baby move into the birth canal.
-The first stage is divided into two parts: early labor and active labor.
+For first-time moms, it can last from 12 to 19 hours .
+It may be shorter (about 14 hours) for moms who’ve already had children.
+It’s when contractions become strong and regular enough to cause your cervix to dilate (open) and thin out (efface).
+This lets your baby move lower into your pelvis and into your birth canal (vagina).
+This stage of labor ends when you are 10 centimeters dilated.
+The first stage is divided into three parts: early labor, active labor and transition to stage 2 of labor.

-If you’re a first-time mom, you may be in early labor for a few hours or days.
-For most first-time moms, early labor lasts 6 to 12 hours.
+For most first-time moms, early labor lasts about 6 to 12 hours.
 You can spend this time at home or wherever you’re most comfortable.
 During early labor:

-- You may feel strong and regular contractions that come every 5 to 20 minutes and last 30 to 60 seconds.
+- You may feel mild contractions that come every 5 to 15 minutes and last 60 to 90 seconds.

 What you can do in early labor: